2023 Best Value International Relations & Security Bachelor's Degree Schools

 Out-of-state tuition fees for undergraduate students at St. Cloud State University are $18,010 per year.
 After completing their Bachelor's Degree, international relations graduates from St. Cloud State University carry an average student debtload of $23,485.

-Read full report on International Relations & National Security at Saint Cloud State University
+Full International Relations & National Security at Saint Cloud State University Report

 With a ranking of #10, University of Southern Indiana did quite well on this year’s best value schools for international relations and national security students working on their bachelor’s degree.
-USI is a moderately-sized public school located in the midsize suburb of Evansville.
+USI is a medium-sized public school located in the midsize suburb of Evansville.

-GVSU undergraduate students pay an average of $19,628 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at GVSU are $19,628 a year.
 International Relations majors at GVSU take out an average of $20,828 in student loans while working on their Bachelor's Degree.

 SUNY Cortland undergraduate students pay an average of $18,725 in tuition and fees each year.